wcarmon/docs/java/jackson.custom_serde.md

 # Overview
-1. How to add a custom Serializer for a record
+1. How to add a custom Serializer & Deserializer for a record
+1. No annotation magic, full access to the JVM

 ```java